shediao/sccache/docs/DistributedQuickstart.md

 ```
 # systemctl daemon-reload
-# systemctl start sccache-server
+# systemctl start ccache-server
 # systemctl status # And check it's fine.
-# systemctl enable sccache-server # This enables the service on boot
+# systemctl enable ccache-server # This enables the service on boot
 ```